ethanngyl/Gam200Test/StructSquad_ReadMe.txt

 GAME CONCEPT:
-The core gameplay cycle is based around three main actions — Movement, Combat, and Interaction.
+The core gameplay cycle is based around three main actions ?Movement, Combat, and Interaction.

 Movement: Players move one grid space per action.
 Each move should be made strategically toward objectives or enemies.
 Combat: When a player encounters an enemy, combat occurs in a turn-based manner.
 Attack order is determined by Speed or passive abilities.
 Interaction: Players can interact with objects or items placed around the map.

 WIN CONDITION:
-Defeat all enemies, collect every item found in the map’s chests, and return them to the main objective.
+Defeat all enemies, collect every item found in the map chests, and return them to the main objective.

 LOSE CONDITION:
 The player loses when their Health is reduced to 0.